Staying alive in the aviary.

 There's no scarier bird than the flightless but fearsome cassowary.
 Provoke it and it may sprint up and perforate your guts with the rapier-like claw on its middle toe.
 Did Twitter founder Jack Dorsey choose the wrong bird?
 Tweet and twitter suggest delicate chirping by canaries or perhaps – at the wildest – sparrows.
 Yet Twitter exchanges can be terrifyingly raucous, like the call of a cassowary on attack, or at least what I imagine its war-cry to be.
 Maybe no one who's heard it has survived.
 Maybe an enraged cassowary just lets that claw do the talking.

-Twitter's limit of 280 characters can preclude any softening detail, stripping opinions to their bare bones and provoking outraged retaliation from opponents.
+Twitter's limit of 280 characters precludes any softening detail, stripping opinions to their bare bones and provoking outraged retaliation from opponents.
 Yet that enforced brevity should be seen as a challenge to try harder – to moderate controversial opinions with careful phrasing.
 That's why I try to tread lightly on my narrow topic of false sexual allegations.
 I doubt, I concede, I qualify.
 My adversaries, determined to pigeonhole me as a fanatic, tend to ignore this and put the most extreme spin on my claims.
 Questions are twisted into statements.
 If I write some, their response implies all; if I mention sexual crime, they substitute rape.
 If I call a sexual allegation wrongful, they imply an accusation of malice with lie.
-In short, they squawk at my tweets.
+They're my opponents but I'm their enemy.
+They squawk at my tweets.

-I admit there are limits to my tiptoeing, because sometimes a forceful statement is all that works, as in the last sentence of Tweet 1:
+I admit there are limits to my tiptoeing, because sometimes a forceful statement is all that works, as in the last sentence of this tweet of mine, which I'll call Tweet 1:

 ...because you are deluded, even if this particular defendant happens to be guilty.